benvacha/mrkdwn/README.md

 ---------------

 ### Paragraphs
-Plain text preceeded and followed by a blank line or block syntax will be wrapped in a paragraph.
-Manual line returns will be treated as manual breaks within a single paragraph.
+Text followed by a blank line or block syntax will be wrapped in a paragraph.
+Line returns without following whitespace will be treated as breaks within a single paragraph.
 ##### mrkdwn
 ```
 The first paragraph